dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/using-data-protection.md

 ---
-title: Get Started with the Data Protection APIs
+title: Get started with the Data Protection APIs in ASP.NET Core
 author: rick-anderson
-description: This document explains how to use the ASP.NET Core data protection APIs for protecting and unprotecting data in an app.
+description: Learn how to use the ASP.NET Core data protection APIs for protecting and unprotecting data in an app.
 manager: wpickett
 ms.author: riande
 ms.date: 10/14/2016